 \section{Introduction}

-\textit{\textbf{Natural self-organization and self-organizing multi-agent system.}} Self-organization is a type of swarm intelligence that can be found in natural environments and animal behaviors, such as rippled sand dunes, synchronized flashing fireflies, fish schooling, and flocking birds \cite{camazine2001selforganization}; it forms order and structure through purely internal and local interactions in a system, without any external controls.
-Many researchers \cite{rubenstein2014programmable, Berlinger2021Implicit, warnat2021swarmlearning, ye2016survey} have made efforts to understand the nature and create artificial self-organization systems that can be characterized by decentralization, partial observation, scalability, and emergent properties.
-In this work, we particularly investigate the multiple-target self-organizing pursuit (SOP) problem, which is a basic capability of agents and has wide applications.
-In general multi-agent game setups, communication failures cannot be avoided due to communication attacks, varying protocols, blocked channels, physical distance, damage, energy conservation, etc. In such scenarios, multi-agent coordination degrades since no commands, role assignments, conflicts elimination, information sharing, or other negotiations can be exchanged among agents.
-Therefore, to reduce reliance on communications, we aim to solve the multi-agent coordination problem in a more restricted self-organizing setup where no explicit interagent communication is allowed and more effective implicit coordination is expected to emerge.\footnote{All code is available at https://github.com/LijunSun90/pursuitFSC2.}
+\textit{\textbf{Self-organizing systems and multi-agent coordination without communication.}} Self-organization is a type of swarm intelligence that can be found in natural environments and animal behaviors: rippled sand dunes, synchronized flashing fireflies, fish schooling, flocking birds, etc \cite{camazine2001selforganization}.
+It forms order and structure through purely internal and local interactions in a system, without any external controls.
+So, many researchers \cite{rubenstein2014programmable, Berlinger2021Implicit, warnat2021swarmlearning, ye2016survey} made efforts to understand the nature and create artificial self-organization systems that can be characterized by decentralization, partial observation, scalability, and emergent properties.
+However, in general multi-agent game setups, communication failures cannot be avoided due to communication attacks, varying protocols, blocked channels, physical distance, damage, energy conservation, etc. In such scenarios, multi-agent coordination degrades, since no commands, role assignments, conflicts elimination, information sharing, or other negotiations can be exchanged among agents.
+Therefore, more effective implicit coordination is expected for the more restricted self-organizing setup that does not rely on communication.